 Get Started With ShopKeep

-ShopKeep is known for giving small businesses the tools they need to manage their business, from inventory to staff to customers, at a reasonable price.
-The actual cost varies per business, and microbusinesses might be able to get by using the free version of ShopKeep.
-To get started, head over to ShopKeep’s website, and fill out a short form.
+ShopKeep is known for giving small businesses the tools they need to manage their business, including inventory, staff, and customers, at a reasonable price.
+The actual monthly cost varies per business, starting at around $69 per month.
+To get started, head over to ShopKeep’s website and fill out a short form.

 Vend: Best POS With Built-in Loyalty Program

-Vend is a POS system that’s used worldwide, and it’s a great choice for those looking for a built-in loyalty program.
+Vend is one of the few POS systems that offers a built-in loyalty program.
 You can customize price books and receipts, and you get inventory and reporting tools, standard for any point-of-sale system.
-Vend’s pricing is more expensive than the average cost of small business POS software.
+Vend’s pricing is more expensive than the average cost of small business POS software because of the included loyalty program.

 The cost of Vend is comparable to Lightspeed Retail if you stick to the Lite plan at $99 per month, but to get the most out of Vend’s software and its features, you might want to choose the Pro plan at $129 per month.
 Vend can be used on Mac or PC in stores, or through an iOS app for mobile POS, and it operates in the cloud, so there’s no need for special hardware.